 Legal requirements for bringing pets to Europe

-You’ll be pleased to know that pet travel regulations are standardized in the European Union.
+In the EU, 44% of households live with pets.
+One of the benefits of being a big pet-loving continent is that pet travel regulations are fortunately, mostly standardized across the European Union.
 If you’re planning on moving to Europe with a dog, cat, or ferret, the rules are pretty clear.
 But if you have other types of animals, or you’re moving to a European country that’s not part of the EU, you’ll need to look into specific requirements of each country.
+The easitest way to do so is to head to the government webiste of the country you want to move to, such as the UK Government website, or the Icelandic Food and Veterinary Authority as two non-EU examples.

 The first thing you should do is contact a USDA-accredited veterinarian.
-They’ll be able to advise you on what’s needed for your pet, and arrange the necessary chips, certificates and so on:
+They’ll be able to advise you on what’s needed for your pet, and arrange the necessary chips, certificates and so on.
+What do you need to consider in regards to vaccines and microchipping?

 Microchipping